Western Union Review Verdict

 Countries and currencies supported

-We confirmed Western Union reaches more than 200 countries and territories, the widest coverage in the industry, spanning corridors from the UK to the Philippines and beyond that digital-only apps do not serve.
+We confirmed Western Union reaches more than 200 countries and territories, among the widest of any provider we reviewed, spanning corridors from the UK to the Philippines and beyond that digital-only apps do not serve.

 Payout methods